AnkitSharma-007/BlazorGrid/README.md

 This is a reusable grid component for Blazor.
 It also support client size pagination.
 # Prerequisites
 The BlazorGrid component can be used in a Blazor application only.
 To create a Blazor application follow the steps mentioned at https://blazor.net/docs/get-started.html
+# Nuget Gallery
+The Nuget package page can be found at https://www.nuget.org/packages/BlazorGrid/
 # Installation
-To install using NPM run the following command
+To install ```BlazorGrid``` using NPM run the following command
 ```
 Install-Package BlazorGrid
 ```
-To install using .NET CLI run the following command
+To install ```BlazorGrid``` using .NET CLI run the following command
 ```
 dotnet add package BlazorGrid
 ```